Julia Coleman (politician)

-Julia E. Coleman (née Schliesing; born December 19, 1991) is an American politician and member of the Minnesota Senate.
+Julia Erin Coleman (née Schliesing; born December 19, 1991) is an American politician and member of the Minnesota Senate.
 A Republican, she has represented Carver County in the southwestern Twin Cities metropolitan area since 2021.

 Early life, education, and career

 Coleman was born on December 19, 1991, and raised in Maplewood.
 She graduated from the University of Minnesota, Twin Cities.

 Minnesota Senate

+In 2018, Coleman was elected to the Chanhassen City Council.
 Coleman was elected to the Minnesota Senate in 2020, replacing fellow Republican Scott Jensen, who did not seek reelection.
+She currently serves as Assistant Minority Leader.

 Personal life

-Coleman and her husband, Jacob, reside in Chanhassen.
+Coleman and her husband, Jacob, reside in Waconia.
 They have three children.
 Coleman is the daughter-in-law of Norm Coleman, a former United States Senator from Minnesota.